 7. Leicester Square Christmas Market

 This very centrally located market might be small, but it is still very much worth a visit.
-Sitting in the middle of Leicester Square, it features a number of beautifully decorated stalls.
+Sitting right in the middle of Leicester Square, unlike the other markets in London this one is fully enclosed and you may have to queue to get in.
+Despite the compact area, they do pack a decent number of stalls in although this does mean it can be quite crowded at busy times.

 One of the highlights is the award-winning cabaret spectacular La Clique, featuring circus, comedy and caberat.
 Find out more and book tickets on their website.